LOCATION

 AUSTRAL ARCHIPELAGO

-consists of 5 high islands that lie on both sides of the
+consists of 5 high islands that lie on both sides of

-and basketwork which is exported to Papeete. |
+objects and basketwork which is exported to Papeete. |

 The